syncfusion/blazor-docs/src/gantt/gantt-chart/touch-interaction.md

 ## Editing

-The Gantt control editing actions can be achieved using the double tap and tap and drag actions on a element.
+The Gantt Chart component editing actions can be achieved using the double tap and tap and drag actions on a element.

 The following table describes different types of editing modes available in Gantt.